-Long-term budget backpacking life: everyday life, is part 6 of my traveling realism’s series.
+Long-term budget backpacking life: everyday life, is part 6 of the traveling realism’s series.

 So, you’re ready to go on your first ever budget backpacking trip?
 You’ve done all your research and planning, you’ve read just about every travel blog there is to read.
 You’re excited by the glamorous pictures filled with amazing adventures from one day to the next and you want some of that action.